feoh/blindnotdumb/content/getting_started_with_python_on_windows_2021_edition_push_the_easy_button.md

 ### Building A Sandbox

 Now let's create a safe space for our project so we don't unintentionally install libraries or other experiments in public.
-This can lead to situations where you go to create another project but a library youinstalled previously either causes undesirable behavior or perhaps is even in a broken state, getting in the way of you getting your work done.
+This can lead to situations where you go to create another project but a library you installed previously either causes undesirable behavior or perhaps is even in a broken state, getting in the way of you getting your work done.

 We're going to create a thing called 'virtual environment'.
 Don't worry too much about the details, just think about this as a nice tidy sandbox for us to play in where we don't have to worry about breaking anything outside.